dhilipsiva/style.js/README.md

 I often work with `Non-techie Entrepreneurs`.
 While they are virtually always happy about the functionality, a lot of time is being wasted on UI iterations.
 You know, like change color, size, background, alignment, position, etc. I had to make changes, test, commit, push, deploy, client-check and repeat until client is happy.
 I got sick of it and built this tool.
 Now, I ll just integrate and configure this stuff.
 The client can make changes according to the configuration and download (without server interaction) the changes as `json` file and mail it to me.
 No more back-and-forth circus.

+### Browser Support

+Works well with chrome.
+I didn't test it with any other browsers, but I am guessing it should work OK.
+Chrome is all that matters.
+Because if the Client you are building the product for is not ready to use latest Chrome for testing, maybe you should not build a product for him.
+This is something that is to be used only during the development.
+So I believe Chrome is good Enough.
+Pull requests are always welcomed.

 ### Get Started

 Look at `demo.html` to see how to use style.js.